 The LV logo has covered the leather bags and luggage of the elite since 1896.
 But from the ceramic-coated glass exterior to the illuminated, frosted-glass walls and lofted levels overlooking the main floor, Louis Vuitton's Fifth Avenue flagship looks every bit au courant.
 The store’s window installations, which have featured polka dot, checkered and cherry-blossom designs, showcase the cutting-edge special collections inside.
-And in addition to leather, the store carries eyewear, jewelry, shoes and apparel for men and women, along with the house's collaborative efforts, which come courtesy of Louis Vuitton creative director Marc Jacobs and a host of artists, including Stephen Sprouse and Yayoi Kusama.
+And in addition to leather, the store carries eyewear, jewelry, shoes and apparel for men and women, along with the house's collaborative efforts, which come courtesy of host of artists including Stephen Sprouse, Yayoi Kusama and Sofia Coppola.

 Dolce & Gabbana